AmsterdamUMC/AMSTEL/README.md

 remotes::install_github("EHDEN/CdmInspection")
 ```

-# Publish DQD results
+# Publish DataQualityDashboard results

 *Development only*

 This uses the web application that is part of the OHDSI Data Quality Dashboard shiny app to display the results in the GitHub pages documentation, but without the R (server) dependencies.
+The most recent published OHDSI DataQualityDashboard results can be found [here](https://amsterdamumc.github.io/AMSTEL/dqd/index.html).

 Copy the required files from the cloned repository to the `docs` folder of `AMSTEL`:
 ```bash